mauvilsa/announce-on-publish/README.md

 * License:           GPLv2 or later
 * License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-When publishing a new post (for a given list of post types), a modal box is presented for creating an additional announcement post.
+When publishing a new post (for a filtered list of post types), a modal box is presented for creating an additional announcement post.